 As Project Manager for Multicultural Children’s Book Day, one of the big things I am working on this week is spreading the word on the MCBD Twitter Party on 1/27/17 (9:00-10:00p.m.
 ET).
 This will be our 4th Twitter Party and they are INSANELY fun and fast-paced!

 For me, attending a Twitter Party is like hanging out with a ton of cool people I like without having to clean my house.
 Or cook.
 Or buy wine.
 OK, there may be a little wine involved 😉

-What I have noticed during these planning stages is that were many Twitter Party newbies out there and I want to shed some light on the subject so that no one will feel too intimidated to join us.
+What I have noticed during these planning stages is that were many Twitter Party newbies asking how to Participate in a Twitter Party so I decided to shed some light on the subject so that no one will feel too intimidated to join us.

 First, what IS a Twitter Party?

 A Twitter Party is a live chat using Twitter and the Hashtag(#) to connect to participants, thus connecting to the conversation stream.

 As a participant, you should follow the appropriate hashtag (for MCBD, it’s #ReadYourWorld) and engage with other party-goers, discover new and interesting factoids and even a little more about the brand or organization the party is supporting (in this case; MCBD).

 For those unfamiliar with Twitter, I found something very interesting called Tweet Chat.
 TC is free to use and seemingly isolates the conversation occurring to just the hashtag you plug in where it says “Hashtag to follow.”
 Once you do that, and sign in with your Twitter account, you’ll be able to read everything everyone is saying at the party (it will automatically group together all the tweets so it is easier to follow and if you want to say something during the party.
 PLUS it says it will automatically put in the hashtag for you!